Andre1411/COVID19-Brazil/README.md

 # COVID19-Brazil
-University group project for a **machine learning** course on a datased of COVID19 cases from Brazil.
+University group project for the course **Machine Learning for bioengineering** on a datased of COVID19 cases from Brazil.
 ## Objective
 The aim was to investigate relevant questions such as predicting if a patient is in need of intensinve care unit (ICU) and if dying for covid19 is related to any subject characteristics or health situation and so if it is possible to predict the outcome from the other covariates.
 ## Dataset features